matter-labs/zksync-docs/content/10.quick-start/_deploy_factory/_hardhat_deploy_contract_factory.md

 created by the factory, allowing for easy access and management of multiple crowdfunding initiatives.

-This contract factory approach streamlines the deployment of crowdfunding campaigns, making it efficient to launch and manage multiple campaigns.

-### Compile contract

 :display-partial{path = "/_partials/_compile-solidity-contracts"}

 Upon successful compilation, you'll receive output detailing the